khanhduytran0/TrollPad/README.md

 For external display, the behavior is same as on iPadOS: plug and play.

 ## Side effects
-- In multitasking modes in landscape, left and right are affected by safe area layout margins
+- In multitasking modes in landscape, left and right are affected by safe area layout margins.
+This issue doesn't happen in external display.